pbauszat/Riotee_Gateway/README.md

 # Installation

-To setup a Riotee Gateway, you need an nRF52840-Dongle and a computer with a USB port.
+To setup a Riotee Gateway, you need an nRF52840-Dongle and a computer with a USB port running **Python 3.10** or later.

 First, the firmware must be flashed on the Dongle.
 You can build the firmware yourself or download the [latest release](https://www.riotee.nessie-circuits.de/artifacts/gateway/latest/zephyr.hex).